Ashley-Gibson/personal-website-web/README.md

 List of all Projects in a table.
 Clicking on a Project shows a popup with info about the Project.

-#### Previous Employers Page
+#### Experience Page

-Utilises PreviousEmployers Controller.
+Utilises Experience Controller.

 List of all previous Employers in a table.
-Clicking on an Employer shows a popup with info about the Employer and my experience.
+Clicking on an ExperienceRow shows a popup with info about the Employer and my experience.

-#### Education Institutions Page
+#### Education Page

-Utilises EducationInstitutions Controller.
+Utilises Education Controller.

 List of all previous Education Institutions in a table.
 Clicking on an Institution shows a popup with info about the Institution and my degree.